endriu7777/WP-Hard-Guard/README.md

-Current release highlights
+Current release highlights:

-    Prepared the free WordPress.org submission edition and reduced repository documentation to the files required for
+    Prepared the free WordPress.org submission edition and reduced repository documentation to the files required for distribution.

-     distribution.

-   Added an optional PayPal donation panel that does not load PayPal scripts, images or tracking pixels before the

-     administrator clicks the button.
+   Added an optional PayPal donation panel that does not load PayPal scripts, images or tracking pixels before the administrator clicks the button.

    Added WordPress personal-data exporter and eraser integration for locally stored plugin data.

-    Expanded external-service and privacy disclosures for country.is, Cloudflare Turnstile, WordPress.org checksum
+    Expanded external-service and privacy disclosures for country.is, Cloudflare Turnstile, WordPress.org checksum services, PayPal,

-    services, PayPal, administrator-configured SMTP and diagnostics of the administrator’s own website.
+      administrator-configured SMTP and diagnostics of the administrator’s own website.

     Updated the English, Polish, German, Spanish, French and Italian translation catalogs for the free edition.